ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 - tour of scala: https://docs.scala-lang.org/tour/tour-of-scala.html
 - martin example on for comprehensions: https://www.artima.com/pins1ed/for-expressions-revisited.html

+## SCALA 2.11 2.12 2.13
+- 2.12
+    - compiler uses new java 8 VM features
+    - trait compiles to java interface with default methods
+    - methods that take functions can be called in both directions using lambda syntax
+    - **NOT** binary compatible with 2.11, mostly source compatible
+- 2.13
+    - major change to collection types; simpler, more perfromant, safer
+    - java8 is minimum, 2.12 and 2.13 def work on java11
+    - **NOT** binary compatible with 2.12

 ## SCALA 3
 - scala 2 compiler is probably the most infamous piece of bad scala code, pure spaghetti
 - DOTTY